rushil-ambati/track-driver-ai/docs/docs.md

 The end-goal to achieve this would require the backend script to run simultaneously with the application script, and interface the output of that backend program into the driving script.

-Since this is a concurrency task, I utilised python’s threading capabilities and a queue data structure to achieve near real-time paralellism between the two scripts.
+Since this is a concurrency task, I utilised python’s threading capabilities and a queue data structure to achieve near real-time parallellism between the two scripts.

 The (loose) pseudocode for this was: